amisr/resolvedvelocities/docs/configfile.rst

 .. _chirp:

 CHIRP: The line-of-sight velocity correction that should be added to the measured line-of-sight velocity to correct for a frequency chirp in the radar transmit pulse.
-This correction should only be necessary for certain RISR-N experiments.
+For the AMISRs, this correction is only necessary for some RISR-N experiments.

 .. _nelim: